 A kanelbulle is the perfect match to a large cup of drip coffee.
 This is how most Swedes take their coffee.
 Black, no sugar, and at certain times of the day it will be accompanied by a cinnamon bun.
 The coffee and pastry ritual is called fika and if you’ve been following me for some time you’ll know it’s one of my favourite things about Sweden.

 So what can you do when you want to partake in daily fika rituals while trying not to double in weight by the end ofthe year?
 You make your fika pastries smaller.
 Muffin tin kanelbulle, that is.
+Or cinnamon roll cookies.
 Or small chocolate oatmeal balls.
 And if you ever grow tired of cinnamon buns (if ever…) you may also want to give Norwegian cardamom rolls sjokoladeboller a try!
 If you’re looking for something more decadent, Sweden has another bomb of a sweet treat: sticky chocolate cake kladdkaka.